arpitbbhayani/articles/blogs/function-overloading.md

     return func
 ```

-The `Namespace` has a method `register` that takes function `fn` as argument, creates unique key for it, stores it in the dictionary and returns `fn` wrapped within an instance of `Function`.
+The `Namespace` has a method `register` that takes function `fn` as an argument, creates a unique key for it, stores it in the dictionary and returns `fn` wrapped within an instance of `Function`.
 This means the return value from `register` function is also callable and (till now) its behavior is exactly same as the wrapped function `fn`.

 ```py
 def area(l, b):